solidi/writing/04-the-springboard-pattern.md

 ## Supports Testability and Build Time

 The development of a demonstrable item from the springboard demands testability.
-The unit tests will also serve as documentation of the module.
+The unit tests will serve as documentation of the module.

-The concept of the springboard pattern is one that promotes testability.
+The concept of the springboard pattern promotes testability.
 Its dependencies should be highly configurable.
-The feature should have available configurations available for its ***dependency injections***.
-Thus this supports ease of testing and mocking of all situations of the component.
+Each feature should have available configurations for its ***dependency injections***.
+Thus the pattern supports ease of testing and mocking of the component.

 By using the springboard pattern, build time is reduced, and the complexity of the codebase is normalized with each feature.
-Incoming features can be ***flagged*** to be conditionally built by the toolset.
-Features that are rejected at demos are easily removed.
+Incoming features are ***flagged,*** conditionally built by the toolset.
+Features that are rejected at demos are removed.

-Finally, a natural phenomenon of the springboard pattern can reveal ***diagnostic test tooling*** of that feature.
-The springboard may develop tools that take on a life of their own, serving to test part of the system.
+Finally, a natural phenomenon of the springboard pattern reveals ***diagnostic test tooling*** of that feature.
+The springboard develops tools that take on a life of their own, serving to test parts of the system.

 ## Product Ideation and Engineer Efficiency